CityofToronto/bdit_data-sources/here/README.md

 in time**.
 Since our data are already in a database, this can be accomplished using the [`pgRouting`](http://pgrouting.org/) PostgreSQL extension.
-It is necessary to have [traffic patterns](#traffic-patterns-traffic-models) loaded to fill in gaps in traffic data in time.
+It is necessary to have [traffic patterns](#traffic-patterns-traffic-models) loaded to fill in temporal gaps in traffic data.

 The following views prepare the HERE data for routing (code found [here](traffic/sql/create_here_routing.sql)):